Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Lastly, earpads are made of faux leather and have a breathable mesh.
 However, since the pads are smaller, they might feel uncomfortable to adults.

-The best cat ear headphones for call quality.
+The best headphones with cat ears for call quality.

 Redesigned G2 gaming headsets for extra cuteness.